 - Inattention to Results: When team members are not focused on achieving their goals, it can lead to a lack of progress and success.

 Of these five dysfunctions, lack of commitment is critical, and team members must be committed to the team's goals to succeed.
-This lack of commitment can be caused by various factors, including clarity about the team's goals and objectives.
+This lack of responsibility can be caused by various factors, including clarity about the team's goals and objectives.

 Establishing clear goals and objectives for the team to overcome this lack of commitment is vital.
 This can help team members understand what they are working towards and why it is essential.
 Additionally, it is crucial to create a sense of ownership and accountability among team members.
 When team members feel a sense of ownership over their work, they are more likely to be committed to its success.